Tap to Pay Android: How to Set Up and Accept Payments

 How to set up tap to pay on your Android phone

-Learning how to use Google Wallet for android tap to pay takes under five minutes.
-Confirm your phone meets three requirements, add a card, and you’re ready for your first NFC payment.
+Learning how to use Google Wallet for Android tap to pay takes under five minutes.
+Confirm your phone meets three requirements, add a card, and you are ready for your first NFC payment.

 Before you start, check these prerequisites: